 Shop.
 Donate.
 Volunteer.

 Give the gift of home to a deserving family.

-Help give a hand up to low-income families needing a safe and decent place to live.
-It’s our home, our habitat.
-Let’s make it better, together.
+Give a hand up to family needing a safe and decent place to live.

 Habitat for Humanity's mission is to mobilize volunteers and community partners in building affordable housing and promoting homeownership as a means to breaking the cycle of poverty.

 Our vision is of a world where everyone has a safe and decent place to live.

 Lace up your runners and hit the pavement on behalf of Habitat for Humanity Greater Vancouver, a BMO Vancouver Marathon community charity.

 Habitat for Humanity to Provide Affordable Housingin Coquitlam